-Our Offline Initiatives
+Our Offline Operations

-In addition to our Vipshop Online Platform, we operate a nationwide offline network consisting of Shan Shan Outlets and other offline retail stores to supplement our online business.
+In addition to our Vipshop Online Platform, we operate a nationwide offline network consisting of 14 Shan Shan Outlets and a number of other offline retail stores as of December 31, 2022 that complements our online business.
 Leveraging the extensive experience that we have amassed from our online platform operations, the offline stores offer popular branded products at discounts to cater to the preferences of consumers from different geographic locations.
-The offline stores enhance consumer experience through personalized recommendations and interactive services provided by sales staff, and generate customer traffic and data that in turn feed back to our online platform.
+The offline stores enhance consumer experience through personalized recommendations and interactive services provided by sales staff, and generate customer traffic that in turn feed back to our online platform.
+For details of our strategic acquisitions of Shan Shan Outlets, see "-Strategic investments and acquisitions."